EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 The default is Debian.
 The value is case-sensitive, and must correspond to a supported distribution according to ``tpaexec info distributions``.

+## 2ndQuadrant repositories

+By default, we install the 2ndQuadrant public repository and add on any product repositories that the architecture requires.

+You may optionally specify ``--2Q-repositories source/name/maturity …``
+to specify the complete list of 2ndQuadrant repositories to install on each instance in addition to the 2ndQuadrant public repository.

+If you do this, you must first ``export TPA_2Q_SUBSCRIPTION_TOKEN=xxx`` before you run tpaexec.
+You can get a subscription token from the 2ndQuadrant Portal (Support → Software subscriptions → Add).

 ## Software versions

 You may optionally specify ``--postgres-version 10`` (the default) or